 What is kinesiology and athletic therapy?

 These two health professions both offer therapy to clients seeking better performance and recovery from sports injuries, so are they the same thing?
-Yes and no. Here’s an analogy: musicians and drummers are not the same thing.
-You could say that all drummers are musicians, however the reverse is not true.
+No. Their education and therapeutic treatments are distinct.

 Kinesiology Is The Study Of Human Movement